OperationCode/operationcode_frontend/CONTRIBUTING.md

 6. Run `yarn install`

 #### Addressing An Issue
-Everytime you want to resolve an issue, you'll need to create a branch, code there, and then submit a pull request (PR) for review.
+Every time you want to resolve an issue, you'll need to create a branch, code there, and then submit a pull request (PR) for review.
 Assuming you're already in the /operationcode_frontend directory...
 1. Run `git checkout -b "Name-of-branch-relevant-to-issue"`
 2. Run `yarn start` and now your development environment will load.
 Happy coding!